ekvit22/neural-search-system-nlp/README.md

-# neural-search-system-nlp
+# Neural Search System

 A neural semantic search system.
-A Transformer encoder, trained from scratch, maps queries and passages into a shared embedding space; retrieval is nearest-neighbour by cosine similarity.
+A Transformer encoder, trained from scratch, maps queries and passages into a shared embedding space.
+Retrieval is nearest-neighbour by cosine similarity.
 The encoder is trained contrastively on MS MARCO (v2.1) query–passage triplets.

 The idea: keyword search only matches exact words.
 Here, text is encoded into a fixed-size vector